 January 16th 2023

-The SD 2.0 specification is the SD cards technical specification released by the SD Association in May 2006.
+The SD Association had launched SD 2.0 specification in May 2006, it is a technical specification for Custom SD Cards.
 It stipulates that SDHC is conform to the specification, and the SDHC memory card capacity is “4GB-32GB”.

 The physical size of SDHC card is the same as that of SD card.
 The biggest difference between them is that SDHC card adopts FAT32 file system, thus, it can support a maximum capacity of 32GB.
 At present, it can already support 4GB capacity.
 Because the file system formats are different, old card reader version cannot be compatible with SDHC card, while the card reader that complies with SD 2.0 specification can be compatible with both bulk SD card and SDHC card.
-This also means that some older devices are not compatible with SDHC card, of course, some of them can be supported by upgrading Firmware.
+This also means that some older devices are not compatible with SDHC card, of course, upgrading Firmware can support some of them.

 Also, SDHC card has added corresponding design specifications for the application of audio and video.
 In the new specification, the speed of the card is categorized into three levels according to their difference in writing speed, so that it can meet the speed required of the corresponding video recording.